resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - One other thing is that for every refresh, there is a different image and the occasional broken image too

-- **Important Notice**: For some reason, faker JS refused to generate the data needed so
+- **Important Notice**: For some reason, faker JS refused to generate the data needed.
+I do not know if this has to do with the whole developer fracas that was on the news.
+I tried **falso** but their documentation was not it for me so i settled for **https://via.placeholder.com** which is very easy to use.